-These are the courts the one in which most citizens would first file a cause of action.
+These are the courts the one in which most citizens would file a cause of action.
 But beware—that court may not be named “County Court.”

-County Court Minutes–these are the (usually) brief records of everyday business of the local court.
+County Court Minutes are the brief records of everyday business of the local court.
 Most are indexed, either in the front or back.

-- appointment of men to work on slave patrols
+- men to work on slave patrols

 - proving of wills and deeds

-- appointment of men to appraise an estate
+- men named to appraise an estate

 - providing a widow provisions or her dower after the death of her husband

-- appointment of guardians for orphans
+- guardians for orphans

 - payments to jailers for keeping runaway slaves and other functions

-- payments to tax collectors and road surveyors
+- tax collector and road surveyor payments

 - payments for people to help the poor (paupers)